webbhuset/test-elm-performance/README.md

 If you hit the "Run Test" button the app will call `requestAnimationFrame` 30 times and open an accordion on each frame.
 This way the whole rendering cycle is taken into account.

-Here are some results from different devices.
+Here are some results from different devices showing how FPS decreases as the accordion count increases.

 #### Desktop i7 4.5Ghz